blueeyesdesc/wombat-keys-recovery-extension/README.md

 A ✔ next to a key means it was verified against your real on-chain account.

+- Hedera is not supported by default, however if your need to recover it, open an issue or join discord and raise a ticket to get appropriate help (its recovrable also).

 ---

 ## After you recover your keys